 The indoor courts are located inside the Byron Township Community Center (2120 76th Street).
 The Rec Center provides and sets up Pickle ball nets and has five lined courts.
 The Rec center also has a supply of pickle balls, nets as well as some paddles for use by participants.

 Outdoor courts are free to use as they are available.
 The indoor courts are available as the schedule dictates, and when not in use by others during open gym times.
 For indoor play, a membership to the Rec Center or the purchase of a day pass is required to play.

 All first-time players are required to fill out a membership form/waiver at the front desk, prior to participating.

 STARTING TUESDAY, JANUARY 19, 2021 PICKLE BALL IS BACK

 The times listed are specifically scheduled on our calendar as Pickle ball times.
-There is NO drop-in at this time - you must be a member (current or new) and you must call to reserve a court.
+There is NO drop-in at this time - you must be a member (current or new) and you must call to

 More information can be found by clicking the link below.

 PICKLEBALL WILL ONLY BE ALLOWED DURING THESE DESIGNATED TIMES